awsles/AwsServices/README.md

 * The 'ses:CreateConfigurationSet' appears several times as a result of the above.

-* Roughly 29 actions were not found in the corresponding documentation page.
+* Sometimes actions are not found in the corresponding documentation pages.
+This usually occurs when changes are out of sync between the documentation and the input to the policy generator.
   These are noted in the CSV.

 ---